jf-tech/omniparser/idr/README.md

 ```
 In this example, we'll see how IDR deals with XML namespaces, as well as attributes.

-The IDR represents the example above looks like the following (note those "dummy" text nodes sprinkled
+The IDR for the example above looks like the following (note those "dummy" text nodes sprinkled
 in between element nodes are omitted here for clarity; also not including empty `XMLSpecific`):
 ```
 Node(Type: DocumentNode)